-5.3 Cadastral NSDI - Parcels
+7.3 Cadastral NSDI Core Data for Parcels

 The attributes for the Cadastral NSDI Parcels have been developed through a series of studies of business processes with the parcel level information being the detailed information needed by those business processes.
 The elements in the Cadastral NSDI Parcel are defined in the Cadastral Data Content Standard.